 A rundown of how Arise works is long overdue on this site.
-I have actually shied away from reviewing them for a long time because this is one of those opportunities where you do have to pay to get started, and I know that’s not an option for everyone.
-And no, this is not a work at home scam.
+This is one of those opportunities where you do have to pay to get started, but no, this is not a work at home scam.
 You should always be cautious if you are ever asked to pay for employment, but Arise is the exception because it’s more of a home business that you’re starting.
 Once you have completed the sign-up process, you essentially have your own business as a customer service professional, and Arise is the middle man that hooks you up with clients.

 What You Do For Arise

 Just as with any home customer service job, you are providing customer support and/or sales to various businesses.
 You are not helping out Arise directly, but rather their clients.
 There are many, many well-known companies that use Arise for their customer service staffing needs.
 Instead of bothering to hire people directly, these companies simply contract through Arise and Arise provides the workers as well as handles all of the training.

 The work you do will vary depending on the client, but you can expect phone work and possibly even email/chat support.
 Yes — email and chat support are highly sought after non-phone jobs that are hard to come by, but Arise is one company with many clients that need help with those very things.

 Why You Have to Pay